 As part of your diabetes education, your doctor or diabetes educator will teach you the steps involved in injecting insulin.
 You will want to make notes, practice doing it yourself with the educator, and ask questions about any step in the process that isn’t clear, This program demonstrates how and where to inject your insulin.

-How Do You Mix Insulin?
 Your doctor or diabetes educator may ask you to mix a short-acting or clear insulin with an intermediate or long acting cloudy insulin in the same syringe so that both can be given at the same time.
 Keep in mind: The only insulin that cannot be mixed is insulin Glargine.
-Mixing Insulin In this example, … Read More
+Mixing Insulin In this example, the doctor has asked you … Read More

 Click here for Our PreOp Amazon Support Page What Are the Different Insulin Types?
 Insulin Types are hormones normally made in the pancreas that stimulates the flow of sugar – glucose – from the blood into the cells of the body.
 Glucose provides the cells with the energy they need to function.
 There are two main groups of insulins used … Read More

-How Do You Store Your Insulin?
 Storage of insulins before and after you open the vials or cartridges is very important.
 Unopened insulins are best kept in the refrigerator.
 This provides a constant temperature and they can be kept until the manufacturer’s expiration date shown on the vial or pen.
-If unopened vials or pens are stored at room temperature, they … Read More
+If unopened vials or pens are stored at room temperature, they can be kept for only more … Read More

-How Do You Inject Insulin?
 The goal is to inject the insulin into the subcutaneous tissue between the top layer of the skin, the dermis and the underlying muscle layer.
 The only concentration of insulin available in the United States is 100 units per milliliter.
 A milliliter is equal to a cubic centimeter.
-All insulin syringes are graduated to match … Read More
+All insulin syringes are graduated to match this concentration.

-How Do You Monitor Your Blood Sugar?
 Monitoring and tightly controlling your blood sugar level can significantly reduce the risk of complications due to diabetes and provide you with a higher quality of life.
-Knowledge of your blood sugar levels at different times of the day is an essential input into your diabetes care plan and allows you and your … Read More
+Knowledge of your blood sugar levels at different times of the day is an essential input into your diabetes care plan and allows you and your medical team to work out and modify … Read More

 What are Insulin Pens?
 Insulin pens are devices that can provide an easy way to carry and give insulin when away from home.
 Also, for people who are not comfortable working with syringes and bottles to draw up and measure individual doses, the pens provide a convenient and accurate alternative.
 The goal is to inject the insulin into the subcutaneous … Read More